-With tax season right around the corner, it’s a good time to review the #1 most popular tax software on the market–TurboTax 2013.
-I’ve used TurboTax for years and reviewed several versions of the software over the years.
+With tax season right around the corner, it’s a good time to review the #1 most popular tax software on the market–TurboTax 2014.
+I’ve used TurboTax for years, and have reviewed several versions of the software over the years.

-With our tax returns, we really put TurboTax through its paces.
+With our tax returns, my wife and I really put TurboTax through its paces.
 In addition to itemizing deductions, we have real estate investments (including depreciation) to deal with and self-employed income.
 We’ve used TurboTax to prepare and file our taxes online for several years now, and I believe it’s the best tax software available.
 So let’s look at some of its key features, and then we’ll walk through the different flavors of TurboTax that are available for the 2013 tax year.

 One of the first things I look for is what new features have been added to TurboTax.
-This year Intuit has added a big one–free one-on-one tax advice.
-With this new feature, you can speak to a tax specialist by phone or via online chat.
+In 2013, Intuit outdid itself by offering free one-on-one tax advice.
+This new feature allowed customers to speak with a tax specialist by phone or via online chat.
+The expert advice was a great improvement!

 Ease of Use

 Perhaps the most important criteria in choosing tax preparation software is how easy it is to use.
-As tax software has improved each year, they have all gotten easier to use than they were just a few years ago.
-But I’ve found TurboTax to be really straight forward.
+In general, all the tax software that’s out there has gotten easier to use over the past few years.
+But I’ve found TurboTax to be the most straightforward.

-It is easy to navigate to any part of the return.
-And TurboTax offers a guide that will walk you through each part of the return with a series of questions.
+The interface makes it easy to navigate to any part of the return.
+And TurboTax offers a guide that walks users through each part of the return with a series of questions.
 Sometimes I use the guide when I’m not as familiar with a certain part of the return.
-In other areas you can go right to the return itself to enter data.
+You can always bypass the guide, if you choose, and go directly to different areas of your return on your own.

 This is where tax preparation software can really pay off.
 The TurboTax Deluxe, Premier and Home & Business versions will walk you through all the possible deductions for your return.
 Even though I’ve done our taxes for years, I’m always concerned that I’ve missed something.
 With TurboTax, it covers every available deduction, so it acts as a great reminder so you don’t miss anything.